 Pregnancy is a miraculous time for all future moms, but it’s also a stage filled with changes!
 Especially when it comes to the diets of pregnant women.
 There are tons of nutrients to include and certain foods that are best avoided.
-These changes are all necessary for the proper development of the baby!
+These changes are all necessary for the proper development of the baby including baby’s brain!
 So, it’s key to eat a healthy diet during pregnancy and be consistent with it and that includes adding in a healthy dessert.

 Still, we all get a bit of a sweet tooth every once in a while.
 And, pregnant women may get a lot of sweet cravings!
 Eating too much sugar during pregnancy can easily become a slippery slope though.
 A diet high in sugar may lead to pregnancy complications like excessive gestational weight gain, preeclampsia, preterm birth, and gestational diabetes.
 Here is another study suggesting the same.
 While complete sugar avoidance is not necessary or recommended (hey, your mental health matters!), it’s optimal for both the parent and infant to keep sugar intake low and be cautious of sugar content in items such as drinks, salad dressings, and processed foods.
 I often get asked about artificial sweeteners and stevia, so I dedicated a whole post to stevia during pregnancy; learn more here.

 And, today’s post is dedicated to these delicious snacks.
 I’m sharing a roundup of the best healthy sweets for pregnancy.
-So get ready to tackle your sweet tooth!
+So get ready to tackle your sweet tooth with these dessert recipes!

 Healthy Sweets For Pregnancy